-I was doing client research into the typical backer profiles came across some interesting and perhaps powerful statistics on the nature of crowdfunding.
+I was doing client research into the typical backer profiles and came across some interesting and perhaps powerful statistics on the nature of crowdfunding.
 I thought it could be beneficial for the community so let’s look a little deeper into the backer demographics of Kickstarter and Indiegogo.

 Just maybe these mathematical mysteries will help entrepreneurs out there launch better businesses and understand their target crowdfunding customer segments just a bit better.

 One of the main advantages entrepreneurs of today have over those of the past is data.
 Where once startups relied on intuition and incredibly limited customer surveys, the advent of the internet, big data and split testing are taking entire industries by storm.

 That is great news for entrepreneurs everywhere, but it can be overwhelming.
 When contemplating mountains of data, the road forward is often anything but clear.